oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/context_resolver.md

 }
 ```

-Context resolver should be registered by tag `oro_translation.extension.translation_context_resolver`, for example
+Context resolver should be registered with tag `oro_translation.extension.translation_context_resolver`, for example:

 ```yml
     # default context resolver definition